How To Practice – Three Key Points For Lay Practitioners

 In this audio clip from August, 2015, Kyabgön Phakchok Rinpoche gives very direct and clear advice on this subject.
 Rinpoche teaches three key points to follow:

-- Formal Sitting practice
+- Formal sitting reflection and meditation practice

 - Doing something that benefits others